egonelbre/egonelbre.com/content/writing/2022-10-13 finding-resource-leaks.md

 ---
-draft: true
 title: Finding Resource Leaks
-description: "How to find leaked files or connections."
+summary: "How to find leaked files or connections."
-date: ""
+date: "2022-10-13T12:00:00+03:00"
-tags: []
+tags: ["Go"]
+notes: "Originally posted on [Storj Blog](https://storj.dev/blog/finding-and-tracking-resource-leaks-in-go)."
 ---

-Forgetting to close a file, a connection, or some other resource is a rather common issue.
-Fortunately, there's an approach to finding such leaks.
-We covered finding leaked goroutines at https://www.storj.io/blog/finding-goroutine-leaks-in-tests.
+Forgetting to close a file, a connection, or some other resource is a rather common issue in Go.
+Usually you can spot them with good code review practices, but what if you wanted to automate it and you don't have a suitable linter at hand?

+How do we track and figure out those leaks?

+Fortunately, there's an approach to finding common resource leaks that we’ll explore below.

 ## Problem: Connection Leak